tahanoman/SDA-Bootcamp-T/README.md

 # SDA-bootcamp-project

-Stage 3 - Chatbot with Chat history
+Stage 3 - Chatbot with Chat History

-A basic chatbot using streamlit and FastAPI.
-At this stage we will store the chat history at local path, and also log the coresponding chat id, chat name and chat history file path in a database.
+A basic chatbot using Streamlit and FastAPI.
+At this stage, we will store the chat history on the local path and also log the corresponding chat ID, chat name and chat history file path in a database.
 In this case, every time we open our chatbot, it will automatically load the previous chat history.

-In thie stage I create a table called `chats` in the database using following schema:
+In this stage I create a table called `chats` in the database using the following schema:
 ```
 CREATE TABLE IF NOT EXISTS chats (
     id TEXT PRIMARY KEY,